Maness wins Mt. Juliet mayor's race

-In the wake of Tuesday’s election, city government in Mt.
+In the wake of the Nov.
+3 election, city government in Mt.
 Juliet will look a little different with a new mayor and two new commission members.

 James Maness handily won the race to replace retiring Mayor Ed Hagerty, earning 12,847 votes to Dan Walker’s 5,217.
 The city commission will now have to appoint someone to fill the remainder of Maness’ District 2 commission term.